 Students will be engaged in work designed to address real-world problems and will have the opportunity to develop skills in research, analysis, writing and problem solving.

-These prestigious internships will be offered for the duration of eight weeks in the following periods:
+These prestigious internships will be offered for a duration of 40 days in the following periods:

 Students currently studying to complete an American Studies major, have previously completed American Studies units, or who are currently undertaking American Studies units will be given preferential entry into these programs.